Fort Duvall: Gallery

 16-inch gun M1919 at Fort Duvall.

 Fort Duvall after casemating in World War II.

 A 2010 view, looking westward at Hog Island, the site of Fort Duvall.
-Later the site was purchased, covered with condominiums, and renamed Spinnaker Island.
+Later the site was purchased, covered with condominiums, and renamed it Spinnaker Island.
 The arrow points to the casemate of Gun 2 of Battery Long, which is now a parking garage.

 A 2010 photo of the fire control tower in Hull built for Fort Duvall.

 A 1938 map of Fort Duvall, with Battery Long, indicated.
 Gun 2 is on the left.
 At that time, Hog Island was not connected to Hull.